daysond/OperatingSystem-labs/lab9/questions.md

 1 year is $$3.154\cdot10^7\; second$$

-So, hacking 1024 bits might take more than 20 years.
+So, hacking 1024 bits takes more than 20 years in this case.

 ## 2. When you were at the lowest nice value, how much cpu time was your hack process taking?